hisurfadvisory/MACROSS/ncore/README.md

 	getThis $hex_string 1
 	write-host $vf19_READ

+Writing plaintext values to $vf19_READ makes cleanup actions easier, as this value gets cleared every time the main menu loads.
 Alternatively, if you pass a plaintext string as your first parameter, with '0' as your second param, getThis() will return a Base64-encoded value (it will NOT get stored in $vf19_READ!).<br>

 	$encodedstr = getThis 'plaintext string of whatever' 0

 <br>
 	&emsp;<b>C.</b> SJW() = This function checks the user's privilege, which is determined in the setUser() function.
 Call it from your scripts to automatically alert MACROSS users that they may not have the required privilege to continue.<br>
 	&emsp;Usage:<br>